gvwilson/sensibleadventures/cloudherd/cloudherd.md

 This is long overdue.  *Long* overdue," he repeated, nodding agreement with himself.
 "I've been writing letters for *months*.
 No offense to His Majesty, of course, but I don't think people realize just how strategically important this pass is.
-And the clouds---why, if the rebels were to somehow gain control of them, there's no telling what might---"
+And the clouds---why, if those upstart peasants were to somehow gain control of them, there's no telling what might---"

 The sergeant cleared his throat.
 "Actually, honored, it wasn't His Majesty who sent us."
-He locked eyes with the *tralpa*.
 A lump rose in Noxy's throat as one of his men took a couple of paces to position himself behind Nangyal, his hand falling casually to the hilt of his sword.

 The whole village held its breath.
 One heartbeat, two...
 "You're---you're *rebels*!?" the *tralpa* spluttered.
 "Here!?
 Reeve!
 Reeve!
 Arrest these men!"

 "No." "No!"
 Indy and the sergeant said simultaneously.
-They looked at each other.
+The sergeant jerked his chin at the soldier behind the *tralpa*.
+Obediently, the soldier slid his half-drawn sword back into its sheath.

-The sergeant was the first to continue.
-"Leave it," he ordered sharply.
-The soldier behind the *tralpa* slid his half-drawn sword back into its sheath.
 The sergeant turned to Indy.
 "Honored?
 If you don't want us here, we'll go, but we won't suffer arrest, and I ask leave to---"

-"Nobody's arresting anybody," she interrupted.
+"Nobody's arresting anybody," she interrupted, exasperated.
 "Not right now, anyway.
 No, with respect, Scholar-Candidate, I'm not done.
 These men are travelers, and injured, and more importantly, we need to lay their dead to rest before they ghost.
 Sergeant---I'm sorry, I don't know your name?"

 "I'm Dorbu, honored," the sergeant replied, dipping his head respectfully.